 - consult and identify the satisfaction of users with service delivery

-- reflect on contested issues regarding the implementation of quality management policies
+- reflect on contested issues in this area

 This course is for 2nd year MIA and MPP students only.